fiterace/slamapp/README.md

 - [ ] Add `Drop in Graffiti` feature (Feel like dropping a few words about someone?
 Drop in a GRAFFITI.)
 - [ ] Social Profile feature (User profiles can be filled, updated and browsed)
 - [ ] Public/Private option in profile (An option in 'Edit Profile' to make SLAMBOOK public or private according to your convenience.
 The default setting will be 'Public'.)
+- [ ] `Public Wall` - where anyone can share anything - be it story, photo or short kissa - on that wall for anyone in passing batch (batchmates can do it too...).
+There can be permission feature in which one can give permission to others to post about him on wall and delete if someones posts something he/she dosen't likes.